cxxr/better-java/README.md

 client, you can see changes on your server instantly.
 It's a huge time savings when you want to experiment quickly.

-### The Checker Framework

-Java's type system is pretty weak.
-It doesn't differentiate between Strings and Strings that are actually regular expressions, nor does it do any [taint checking][taint].
-However, [the Checker Framework][checker] does this and more.

-It uses annotations like *@Nullable* to check types.
-You can even define [your own annotations][customchecker] to make the static analysis done even more powerful.

 ### Code Quality

 Even when following best practices, even the best developer will make mistakes.